 Following the success of our Gift Voucher, in conjunction with the Driffield Town Centre Steering Group (comprising many local independent businesses) we designed and created a unique Loyalty Card.
 The Loyalty Card is available free of charge and when used in one of Driffield’s participating shops allows the user entry into a monthly prize draw to win a bundle of shopping vouchers and other prizes.
-This is another example of how we have supported the recovery of our local businesses through COVID-19.
+This is another example of how we have supported the recovery of our local businesses through COVID-19 during 2020/2021.

 Market Place Furniture